ImperialCollegeLondon/2022-12-08_singularity_ncl/_episodes/04-singularity-files.md

 > >
 > > **A1:** Use the `ls -l` command to see a detailed file listing including file ownership and permission details.
 You should see that most of the files in the `/` directory are owned by `root`, as you'd probably expect on any Linux system.
 If you look at the files in your home directory, they should be owned by you.
 > >
 > > **A Ex1:** We've already seen from the previous answer that the files in `/` are owned by `root` so we wouldn't expect to be able to edit them if we're not the root user.
 However, if you tried to edit `/rawr.sh` you probably saw that the file was read only and, if you tried for example to delete the file you would have seen an error similar to the following: `cannot remove '/rawr.sh': Read-only file system`.
-This tells us something else about the filesystem.
-It's not just that we don't have permission to delete the file, the filesystem itself is read-only so even the `root` user wouldn't be able to edit/delete this file.
-We'll look at this in more detail shortly.
 > >
 > > **A Ex2:** Within your home directory, you _should_ be able to successfully create a file.
 Since you're seeing your home directory on the host system which has been bound into the container, when you exit and the container shuts down, the file that you created within the container should still be present when you look at your home directory on the host system.
 > {: .solution}